marinasundstrom/NullabilityTransformersPrototype/README.md

 These transformers are prototypes for a potential compat shim for NSwag, and Swashbuckle.
 Dealing with essential things that would be a deal breaker for migrating to the new infrastructure.

+For comparison, you can switch this so it is using NSwag as a generator instead.

 ## Transformer

 ### Nullability transformer